CarlDownsOracle/oci-auditing/README.md

 <br />

+__IMPORTANT NOTE:__
-> _All configuration values like OCIDs, Names etc., are dummy and made to seem like originals, for clear understanding._
+> _All configuration values like OCIDs, Names etc., are shown dummy in this document, seems like originals, for clear understanding._

-> As these are just for illustration purpose, replace with your correct values!_
+> _Replace with right values in your configurations!_

 <br />